dimorphic/chappie-brain/README.md

 ![brain-preview-demo](http://i.imgur.com/U0zdZkh.jpg)

-This was used as reference in a benchmark 'insane' test case @ [Angular-vs-React](http://bit.ly/angular-vs-react).
+This was used as reference for the 'insane' test case @ [Angular-vs-React](http://bit.ly/angular-vs-react).

 ### Getting started